My Home & Living Wishes

 - MyCare Partners List (in My People)

-- Changes in My Personal Needs (in My Place to Call Home)
+- Changes in My Personal Needs (in My Day to Day)

 - Be prepared to answer questions about your daily activities (ADLs).
 The assessor may also ask you to complete certain tasks including walking, getting in or out of bed or a chair, toileting, dressing, bathing, eating (swallowing), drinking, meal preparation, and taking medications.